 - Cereal bars or granola bars

-- Milk (aseptic pack boxes taht do not require refrigeration)
+- Milk (aseptic pack boxes that do not require refrigeration)

 Help Fight Hunger

 Children eligible for free & reduced meals in Pasco County Schools in 2019

-Were fed by the One Community Now Pack-A-Sack Program in 2018
+Were fed through One Community Now Pack-A-Sack Program in 2018